wishduenas/library-git/README.md

 "Book title ([Edition number]) - Lastname.pdf"

 Then, open the register option at the bottom of the Library and fill in the info required.
+Book title, Edition number and the authors'
+Lastnames must be written exactly as you did in the file name.
 Consider that Branches will be represented as cabinets, while Topics will be the shelves.
 Push the Finish button and copy the text which appears in the white box.
 Finally, paste that code into the books.js file found in the assets folder within the Library folder.